peteroupc/TurtleParser/api/com.upokecenter.util.ParserException.md

 ## Methods

 * `ParserException()`<br>
- Initializes a new instance of the ParserException class.
+ Initializes a new instance of the  class.
 * `ParserException(String str)`<br>
- Initializes a new instance of the ParserException class.
+ Initializes a new instance of the  class.

 ## Constructors

 * `ParserException()`<br>
- Initializes a new instance of the ParserException class.
+ Initializes a new instance of the  class.
 * `ParserException(String str)`<br>
- Initializes a new instance of the ParserException class.
+ Initializes a new instance of the  class.